kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0045 Identification and registration marking.md

 ### §45.21   General.

-\(a\) Except as provided in [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.22   Exhibition, antique, and other aircraft: Special rules.|§45.22]], no person may operate a U.S.-registered aircraft unless that aircraft displays nationality and registration marks in accordance with the requirements of this section and §[[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.23   Display of marks; general.|§45.23]] through 45.33.
+\(a\) Except as provided in [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.22   Exhibition, antique, and other aircraft: Special rules.|§45.22]], no person may operate a U.S.-registered aircraft unless that aircraft displays nationality and registration marks in accordance with the requirements of this section and [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.23   Display of marks; general.|§§45.23]] through 45.33.

 \(b\) Unless otherwise authorized by the FAA, no person may place on any aircraft a design, mark, or symbol that modifies or confuses the nationality and registration marks.